Today, the whole management world talks about how to create a successful data-driven decision-making process in business to improve results.

 There are two typical complaints about dashboards.

-The first is that they don’t contain sufficient amount of data; the second is that there is overly much data.
+The first is that they don’t contain a sufficient amount of data; the second is that there is overly much data.

 Make sure the dashboard you are going to work with, covers the basic BI dashboard best practices.

-6. Get the key people
+Step 6: Get the key people

 As you are going to make decisions and achieve goals, you need to find out who is playing a role in each particular problem and goal.

-Each project has involved people in it.
+Each project involves people in it.

 For instance, if it’s a marketing project, you need to draw in the marketing head and the key members of the marketing team.